-The EU REDD Facility supports partner countries in improving land use governance as part of their effort to slow, halt and reverse deforestation.
-The Facility also supports the overall EU effort to reduce its impact on deforestation in developing countries.
+The EU REDD Facility supports partner countries in improving land-use governance as part of their efforts to slow, halt and reverse deforestation.
+The Facility also supports the overall EU effort to reduce its contribution to deforestation in developing countries.
 The Facility is hosted by the European Forest Institute (EFI), and was established in 2010.

 What we do

-- Building relevant institutions, decision-making processes and incentive structures to foster good land use governance, based on early lessons from negotiating and implementing VPAs
+- To build institutions, decision-making processes and incentive structures to foster good land-use governance, based on lessons learned from FLEGT experiences

 Where we work

-We engage with targeted developing countries involved in both the REDD+ and FLEGT processes and works closely with the EU FLEGT Facility.
+We engage with countries involved in both the REDD+ and FLEGT processes.
 We are active in six countries: Cameroon, Côte d’Ivoire, Democratic Republic of the Congo, Indonesia, Republic of the Congo and Vietnam.
-We follow-up on interactions between REDD+ and FLEGT processes in Guyana, Honduras and Laos.
+We also follow interactions between REDD+ and FLEGT processes in Guyana, Honduras and Laos.

 The EU REDD Facility is funded by the European Union, France, Germany, Ireland, Spain and the United Kingdom.